mwaterfall/MWPhotoBrowser/Example/Pods/Expecta+Snapshots/README.md

 Use `expect(view).to.recordSnapshotNamed(@"unique snapshot name")` to record a snapshot and `expect(view).to.haveValidSnapshotNamed(@"unique snapshot name")` to check it.

 If you project was compiled with Specta included, you have two extra methods that use the spec hierarchy to generate the snapshot name for you: `recordSnapshot()` and `haveValidSnapshot()`.
 You should only call these once per `it()` block.

+If you need the `usesDrawViewHierarchyInRect` property in order to correctly render UIVisualEffect, UIAppearance and Size Classes, call `[Expecta setUsesDrawViewHierarchyInRect:NO];` inside `beforeAll`.

 ``` Objective-C
 #define EXP_SHORTHAND